Skip to content

 Naming

 Scala keywords cannot be used directly as identifiers.
-Use backtick escaping:
+Escape them with backticks:

 val, var, def, type, class, object, trait, enum, match, case, if, else, for, while, do, return, throw, try, catch, finally, yield, import, export, new, this, super, true, false, null, then, end, given, using, extension, with, abstract, final, override, sealed, lazy, private, protected